 Piper-Heidsieck champagnes are renowned for their structured fruity style, based on the intense use of pinot noir, some of which from the Côte des Bar subregion, adding a je ne sais quoi to the blends.
 They also carry pleasant freshness and distinctive yeasty and toasty notes in the nose.
 The result is versatile wines that Émilien Boutillat says have “complexity without being complicated.”

 I am a great fan of this house, with beautiful wines that satisfy both sophisticated palates and unpretentious drinkers, with consistently high ratings by wine critics.
 In addition to Brut, Rosé, and Demi-Sec, the non-vintage wines also include the more recent extra brut Essentiel range.
 It is composed of Essentiel and Essentiel Blanc de Blanc, which enjoy longer aging given their lower dosage.
 They had two vintage champagnes, Vintage, and Rare Millésime, the prestige cuvée that is now a separate brand.
-I buy and drink their Brut and Vintage regularly, and fell under the spell of Essentiel and particularly of the fantastic Blanc de Bancs, quite an irony for a pinot noir house.
-Rare is firmly among my favorite prestige cuvées.
+I buy and drink their Brut and Vintage regularly, and fell under the spell of Essentiel and particularly of the fantastic Blanc de Blancs, quite an irony for a pinot noir house.